mattmorten/jekyll-now/_posts/2014-3-3-Hello-World.md

 A standard SOBO attempt might begin around July 1.
 The received wisdom tells us that the Sierra snows will arrive somewhere near October 15th.
 None of this is set in stone!
 But using this as a rough guide, a hiker will have approximately 100 days to go 1,800 miles to Forester Pass, after which they descend out of the Sierras into the desert.

 This goal is paramount and in the forefront of a SOBO hiker's mind.
-I rarely met people who didn't have at least some background anxiety about making it in time.
+I rarely met anyone who didn't have at least some background anxiety about making it in time.

 The flavour of a SOBO hike is therefore characterised by: